open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 conference-agent/node|All sessions impacted will be destroyed and all their participants will be forced disconnected and all actions will be dropped.
 Client needs to re-login the session.|server-disconnected event webrtc-agent/node|All webrtc stream actions assign to this node will be dropped.
 Client needs to redo these actions.|stream-failed event streaming-agent/node|All external stream actions assign to this node will be dropped.
+Client needs to redo these actions.|stream-failed event recording-agent/node|All recording stream actions assign to this node will be dropped.
 Client needs to redo these actions.|stream-failed event audio-agent/node|Auto schedule new audio-agent/node resource to recover the session context.|Transparent video-agent/node|Auto schedule new video-agent/node resource to recover the session context.|Transparent analytics-agent/node|All analytics stream actions assign to this node will be dropped.
 Client needs to redo these actions.|stream-failed event